MOPineyro/wildlife-tracker/README.md

 -Done- Start out by letting users CRUD/L (create, read, update, destroy, list) species.

-Next, allow them to input a sighting of an animal, along with the date, time, and location.
+-Done- Next, allow them to input a sighting of an animal, along with the date, time, and location.
 (Hint: a species has many sightings.)
 Add CRUD functionality for these sightings.

 - Now, the area under consideration has been divided into several regions.
 Build out CRUD/L functionality for regions, and when a user reports a sighting, have them choose the region from a drop-down menu.
 (Hint: do a web search for html drop-down mdn.)